-A major and minor are offered in Marketing.
+A minor is offered in Marketing.

 Mission and Learning Outcomes of the Marketing Program

 The mission of the Marketing program is to develop the knowledge and skills necessary for graduates to effectively develop, price, promote and distribute earth-friendly, world-class quality products/services that satisfy the needs and wants of consumers and organizations.